Relativistic Doppler effect: Motion in an arbitrary direction

 Setting $\theta_r = 0$ in (6) or $\theta_s = 0$ in (7) yields (1), the expression for relativistic longitudinal Doppler shift.

 A four-vector approach to deriving these results may be found in Landau and Lifshitz (2005).

+In electromagnetic waves both the electric and the magnetic field amplitudes E and B transform in a similar manner as the frequency:

 Visualization

 Fig. 8 helps us understand, in a rough qualitative sense, how the relativistic Doppler effect and relativistic aberration differ from the non-relativistic Doppler effect and non-relativistic aberration of light.
-Assume that the observer is uniformly surrounded in all directions by yellow stars emitting monochromatic light of 570 nm.
-The arrows in each diagram represent the observer's velocity vector relative to its surroundings, with a magnitude of 0.89 c.
+Assume that the observer is uniformly surrounded in all directions by motionless yellow stars emitting monochromatic light of 570 nm.
+The arrows in each diagram represent the observer's velocity vector relative to its surroundings (and the medium, in non-relativistic case), with a magnitude of 0.89 c.